zjazz/zjazz_cuda_miner/MANUAL.md

 To set the different number of threads per GPU device instead of a global one, use the argument to select the device (-d or --device) and after it set the threads for that device with the parameter --device-gpu-threads followed by the number of threads to be used on that device.
 For example, to set the number of threads for the device #0 to 2, for the device #4 to 1 and for the device  #5 to 3:

 > zjazz -d 0 --device-gpu-threads 2 -d 4 --device-gpu-threads 1 -d 5 --device-gpu-threads 3

+## View hashrate of each GPU device

+By default, each few seconds a total hashrate message is printed to the output with the 1 minute and 10 minute hashrate averages.

+Adding the argument --hashrate-per-gpu to the command line will also print the hashrate per GPU device.